 While some digitally native brands are expanding using store expansion to reach profitability, others have chosen to enter the wholesale channel.
 Mattress maker Casper pivoted from its DTC strategy when it started selling its product in Target.
 For an infrequent purchase item like mattresses, it’s understandable to see the challenges of selling only online and how leveraging the foot traffic of a national chain can help get many more eyeballs to test and purchase your product.

 So, what’s the future distribution strategy for this business model that so famously and loudly eschewed brick and mortar stores?
 The low barriers to entry will allow new brands to take a ‘digital first’ approach, using PR to drive buzz and consumer awareness.
 Yet, the economics and desire to scale will likely mean that having a physical location, whether a DTC store or through a wholesale partner, will be critical to the long-term success of any brand.
 Like author Stephen King once said, “sooner or later, everything old is new again,” and the oft-maligned brick and mortar store will likely continue to play a key role for many brands in this ever-changing retail landscape.

 About the Author:

-With 25+ years in the sports and fashion industry across the United States, Europe and Asia, John Ensminger, founder of Everest Consulting LLC, has worked with leading brands including Nike, The North Face, K2 Sports and Carhartt to develop breakthrough, actionable strategies that strengthen their brand position and drive growth and profitability.
+With 25+ years in the sports and fashion industry across the United States, Europe and Asia, John Ensminger, has worked with leading brands including Nike, The North Face, K2 Sports and Carhartt to develop breakthrough, actionable strategies that strengthen their brand position and drive growth and profitability.
 Read more of his work here.